nelonoel/bye.link/README.md

 # 👋 bye.link

+#### Entrust your digital assets.

-A decentralized space for sharing **secrets** when you become unreachable.
+Send your trusted contacts a link that can be accessed only when you become unreachable.